Support programs for OS/360 and successors: IEBCOMPR

-Note: IEBCOMPR is not a very flexible or user-friendly compare program.
+IEBCOMPR is not a very flexible or user-friendly compare program.
 It can't restrict the comparison to only certain columns, it can't ignore differences in white space, it doesn't tell you where in the record the difference occurs, and it halts after 10 differences.
-On the other hand, it is fast, and it is present on all IBM mainframes.
+On the other hand, it is fast, and it is present on all IBM mainframes running OS/360 and successors.
 So it is very useful when an exact match is expected, such as comparing load modules that have not been reblocked, or checking that a copy worked properly.
 For comparisons of programs or reports, the ISPF SuperC (ISRSUPC) compare program is often used instead.

 IEBCOPY

 IEBCOPY copies, compresses and merges partitioned data sets.
 It can also select or exclude specified members during the copy operation, and rename or replace members.

 Some of the tasks that IEBCOPY can perform include the following: